wp-plugins/fcchat/readme.txt

 FCChat connects your web site users with chat, video conferencing, instant messaging and more.

 MOST RECENT FEATURES

+Version 3.2.1 corrects a critical error in 3.2.

 Version 3.2 adds a nickname prompt for guest users.
 Avatar integration has been updated.